Squib (explosive): Film industry

 In the film industry, the term squib often refers to electric matches and detonators used to trigger larger pyrotechnics.
 They are generally (but not always) the main explosive element in an effect, and are often used in special effects to simulate bullet impacts on inanimate objects or actors.
 Fake blood packets are typically coupled with squibs and attached to the stage clothes worn by actors, referred to as dead-character costumes, that burst through pre-made "bullet" holes to simulate the appearance of a person being shot and wounded.
 This creates a realistic and convincing visual effect for movies, TV shows, and stage performances.

 Automotive industry

 Squibs are used in emergency mechanisms where gas pressure needs to be generated quickly in confined spaces, while not harming any surrounding persons or mechanical parts.
 In this form, squibs may be called gas generators.
 Two such mechanisms are the inflation of automobile air bags and seat belt pretensioners which sometimes use pyrotechnic devices.

-Aerospace industry

-In military aircraft, squibs are used to deploy countermeasures and are also implemented during ejection to propel the canopy and ejection seat away from a crippled aircraft.
-They are also used to deploy parachutes.
+Pyro fuses are also used to disconnect the vehicle's power circuit.
+The pyro fuse is installed on the positive terminal of the battery and receives a signal from the vehicle's control unit in the event of an accident.
+During an accident, the pyrotechnic charge in the pyrofuse is triggered, which uses a piston to break the power circuit and de-energize the vehicle's battery.